ag2me/file_copy_script/README.md

 -   A file storage from a cloud service that is mapped to the local system.
 -   A local file server.

-## File Filtering
+## File Filtering and Advanced Copying

-You can specify the allowed file extensions that you want to copy within the `source_dir_backup` folder.
-By default, the script will copy all files.
+In addition to specifying the allowed file extensions to be copied within the `source_dir_backup` folder, this script provides advanced copying capabilities.
+By default, it applies the following conditions before copying a file:

+1.  **Size Comparison**: The script only copies files where the size of the source file is greater than the destination file.
+This ensures that only newer or modified files are copied, avoiding unnecessary duplication.

+2.  **Integrity Check**: Before copying, the script performs an integrity check on the source file to ensure it is not corrupted.
+This helps maintain data integrity during the copying process.

+These additional checks ensure that only relevant and intact files are copied, optimizing the copying process and reducing the risk of data corruption.

 ## Usage